 What you may not know is that, along with my in-studio classes and online workouts, I also teach our very own PregAqua class.

 If a PregAqua class is not available in your area, then check out your local swim centre to see if they have a similar prenatal class available.

 4. maintain a healthy pregnancy weight.

-If swimming lap after lap is not for you, then you should consider looking into aqua-natal exercise classes which are often taught by a qualified instructor.
+If swimming lap after lap is not for you, then you should consider looking into aqua-natal exercise classes.
 You do not have to be a strong swimmer to join one of our PregAqua classes.

 Swimming During Pregnancy Tips

 1. If you were a competent swimmer prior to getting pregnant then can continue with your normal swimming program.
 As you progress into late pregnancy, you will need to modify your swim sessions.
 This may include swimming a shorter distance and at a slower speed.

 2. If you were not a competent swimmer prior to being pregnant, then starting now will require you to take some lessons.

 3. Consult your doctor first and let them know you want to swim on a regular basis.
 Exercise is not for all pregnant women.